sparkk-tv/FireTV/README.md

-# FireTV
-Sparkk TV Fire TV App
+# Sparkk TV for Fire TV

-We are creating a Fire TV app for Sparkk Tv and we are using Open Source tech in order to create it and thought we would add the code here.
+We are creating a Fire TV app for Sparkk TV and we are using Open Source tech in order to create it and thought we would add the code here.